ashiishme/angular-blog/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Setup WordPress Server

+Download <a target="_blank" href="https://github.com/ashiishme/wordpress-server">WordPress server</a> from my wordpress-server repository.

+Install WordPress on your server and complete all setup.

+Upload wordpress-server repository in your WordPress theme directory.
+- your-wp-dir > wp-content > themes

+Activate this theme.

+In your angular api service.
+Update the url for your api.